corda/corda-solutions/bn-apps/billing/README.md

 ## Closing BillingState

-After `BillingState`'s obligations are settled, the `BillingState` can be closed via `CloseBillingStateFlow`.
+After a `BillingState`'s obligations are settled, the `BillingState` can be closed via `CloseBillingStateFlow`.

 ```kotlin
 class CloseBillingStateFlow(